MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMDeploymentTypeSupersedence.md

 ### -SupersededDeploymentType

-Specifies a superseded (old) deployment type object.
-Get this object with the [Get-CMDeploymentType](Get-CMDeploymentType.md) cmdlet.
+Specify a deployment type object for the application to supersede.
+In other words, the _old_ deployment type.
+To get this object, use the [Get-CMDeploymentType](Get-CMDeploymentType.md) or [Get-CMDeploymentTypeSupersedence](Get-CMDeploymentTypeSupersedence.md) cmdlets.

 ```yaml
 Type: IResultObject